yard

 Dry, crusted soil slows germination.
 Soggy, compacted soil rots seed and young roots.

-If you are transplanting starts like young broccoli brassicas instead of direct seeding, water the planting holes first, then firm soil around roots to keep air gaps from drying them out.
+Water deeply right after you clear a row, then let the top 1 inch dry slightly before sowing.
+If you are transplanting starts instead of direct seeding, water the planting holes first and firm soil around roots so air gaps do not dry them out.

 Top off nutrients lightly between successions, not with a heavy hand.
-Scratch in ½ inch of compost or a small dose of balanced organic fertilizer over the cleared strip.
+Scratch in 1/2 inch of compost or a small dose of balanced organic fertilizer over the cleared strip.

-Heavier feeders such as indeterminate tomato vines or sweet corn blocks appreciate that top up, but you do not want to burn tender seedlings following them.
+Heavier feeders such as indeterminate tomato vines or sweet corn blocks appreciate that top-up, but you do not want to burn tender seedlings following them.

 More succession beds stall from tired soil and inconsistent moisture than from bad calendars.
 A quick bed reset after each harvest keeps the train moving.

-• fiber_manual_recordWater reset: Soak the cleared strip to at least 6 inches deep before planting the next crop.
+• fiber_manual_recordWater reset: Soak the cleared strip to at least 6 inches deep before planting the next crop

-• fiber_manual_recordNutrient boost: Add ½–1 inch compost or follow a light side-dress rate from a vegetable fertilizer label.
+• fiber_manual_recordNutrient boost: Add 1/2-1 inch compost or follow a light side-dress rate from a vegetable fertilizer label

-• fiber_manual_recordSurface prep: Rake the top 1–2 inches loose and level so seeds make full contact with the soil.
+• fiber_manual_recordSurface prep: Rake the top 1-2 inches loose and level so seeds make full contact with the soil

-• fiber_manual_recordMulch timing: Wait until seedlings have 2–3 true leaves before adding a thin mulch layer.
+• fiber_manual_recordMulch timing: Wait until seedlings have 2-3 true leaves before adding a thin mulch layer

 pest_controlPest, Disease, and Shade Management in Tight Rotations

 Crowded planting dates mean pests and disease can roll straight from one crop into the next if you are not watching.
-Short gaps do not give soil or foliage time to "rest" on their own.
+Short gaps do not give soil or foliage time to rest on their own.

-Leafy successions like cool weather spinach rows and lettuces are especially prone to this carryover.
+Leafy successions like cool-weather spinach rows and lettuces are especially prone to this carryover.

 Rotate plant families within each bed, even on a small scale.
 Follow a heavy brassica like spring cabbage heads with a root crop, then a legume, instead of more brassicas.